English

 0x00

-6 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+6 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-For example, 55 aa 00 02 00 00 01
+Example: 55 aa 00 02 00 00 01

-The MCU returns the following command:
+The MCU returns the following data.

 0